NASA-PDS/naif-pds4-bundler/docs/source/31_step_1_preparing_data.rst

 file name rules.
 Rules for forming file and directory names are given in the PDS4 Standards Reference [PDS4STD]_.
 Here are a few things to keep in mind:

-  * The file name must be unique within its parent directory (it is common to have SPKs and ORBNUMs with the same name but they are in different directories.)
+  * The file name -excluding the extension- must be unique within its parent directory (it is common to have SPKs and ORBNUMs with the same name but they are in different directories.)